 Feeding Your Mare

-The first period is the best time to modify a mare’s body condition, if required.
+The first period is the best time to modify a mare’s body condition if required.
 Losing or gaining weight is safest during this period.
 Overweight mares risk having birthing problems, due to poor muscle tone and condition; whereas, underweight mares risk having no energy stores for birthing.

-The second period sees the foetus increase in size and weight by two-thirds.
+The second period sees the fetus increase in size and weight by two-thirds.
 While your mare requires more energy and nutrients from her feed during this period, allowing your mare to gain too much weight can lead to problems for the foal.